 - Worldwide, more than 265,000 people died from leukaemia in 2012, with mortality rates varying across the world.

-- More than half of people diagnosed with leukaemia survive their disease for at least five years after diagnosis.
+- More than half (52%) of people diagnosed with leukaemia in England and Wales survive their disease for five years or more (2010-11).

-- More than 4 in 10 people diagnosed with leukaemia will survive their disease for at least ten years.
+- Around 7 in 10 (69%) people diagnosed with leukaemia in England and Wales survive their disease for one year or more (2010-11).

 - 15% of leukaemia (all subtypes combined) cases each year in the UK are linked to major lifestyle and other risk factors.